hdfiresky/Launchpad/plan.md

     - [x] Implemented debouncing on the search input to optimize performance.
     - [x] Added a clear, user-friendly message when a search query yields no results.

-### Phase 3: Developer Experience & Best Practices
-- [ ] **Transition to a Bundler-Based Setup:**
-    - [ ] Introduce a build tool like Vite to manage dependencies via `package.json`.
-    - [ ] This enables performance optimizations like tree-shaking, minification, and CSS purging, and aligns with the existing `CI-CD-PIPELINE.md`.
-    - [ ] Move inline Tailwind CSS configuration to a `tailwind.config.js` file.

 ---

 ## Milestone 2: Personalization & Organization